bdauria1/Customer-Segmentation-Analysis-Report/README.md

 - **Code**: Python code for data preprocessing, clustering, and analysis.
 - **Dataset**: Segmented customer data.
 - **Visualizations**: Charts and graphs summarizing the clustering results.

-This report demonstrates the value of customer segmentation and serves as an example of using data analytics for business decision-making.